 - Selected projects will receive $10,000 in funding.

 For full information about the program and to read about past projects, visit the Davis Projects for Peace website.
 We highly recommend reading through the Davis web site in advance of submitting your application so that you are fully informed about the program and application guidelines.

 We will begin accepting submissions for summer 2015 in November 2014.
 The deadline for submissions is January 22nd, 2015.

 Note that student contact with the Davis UWC Scholars office is PROHIBITED.
-Alternatively, please email Walter Rodriguez in Student Engagement.
+Alternatively, please email Student Engagement at firstname.lastname@example.org.